ajphilton/caddy-tui/README.md

     - `c` – Reload Caddy through the helper and automatically queue a live snapshot refresh afterwards (shown when the helper reports Caddy is live).
     - `s` – Restart Caddy through the helper when the status probe reports the service is down.
     - `d` – Show the unified diff between the DB-rendered config and `/etc/caddy/Caddyfile` (available once an import path exists).
 The diff is shown inside a Rich panel and can be copied directly from the terminal scrollback.
+    - `u` – When GitHub publishes a newer release, this option appears and prints upgrade instructions plus the `pip install --upgrade caddy-tui` command.
     - `q` – Quit the session.

 Every action prints the exact helper command when elevated access is required, so you can copy/paste or add it to sudoers immediately.